kheller18/data-structures-algorithms/questions/Python.md

 27. How does inheritance work in python?
 Explain it with an example.
     + Inheritance gives the power to a class to access all attributes and methods of another class.
 It aids in code reusability and helps the developer to maintain applications without redundant code.
 The class inheriting from another class is a child class or also called a derived class.
 The class from which a child class derives the members are called parent class or superclass.
       + Python supports different kinds of inheritance, they are:
-        + Single Inheritance: Child class derives members of one parent class.
+        + `Single Inheritance`: Child class derives members of one parent class.
           ![single inheritance](../images/python/single_inheritance.png)
           ```
           # Parent class